-Four Ambassadors events have been held so far in 2017.
+Four ambassadors’ events were held in 2017.
 The first event was held in Point Coupee Parish, Louisiana in conjunction with the Bartram Trail Conference held in Baton Rouge.
-Randy Harelson, the Louisiana state Ambassador took advantage of an already existing event and included a gathering for SGHS members.
-Piggybacking onto an existence event brings a new and appreciative audience to their event, while providing our members the opportunity to attend an event compatible with our mission, and to be with members of their own state in a smaller gathering than the annual meeting provides.
+Randy Harelson, the Louisiana state ambassador took advantage of an already existing event and included a gathering for SGHS members.
+Piggybacking onto an existing event brings a new and appreciative audience to their event while providing our members the opportunity to attend an event compatible with our mission, and to be with members of their own state in a smaller gathering than the annual meeting provides.

-Our second Ambassadors program took place in Georgia near the Alabama and Tennessee borders.
-Because of its location, the Georgia state Ambassadors, Lee Dunn and Ced Dolder included members in all three states in their invitation to an event in Rome, Georgia.
-Several Alabama members made the trip to Georgia, along with others, to receive a private tour given by then-director Tim Brown of Oak Hill at Berry College, Martha Berry’s Cridland designed landscape and gardens.
+Our second ambassadors’ program took place in Georgia near the Alabama and Tennessee borders.
+Because of its location, the Georgia state ambassadors, Lee Dunn and Ced Dolder included members in all three states in their invitation to an event in Rome, Georgia.
+Several Alabama members made the trip to Georgia, along with others, to receive a private tour given by then-director Tim Brown of Oak Hill at Berry College, in which landscape architect Robert Cridland designed Martha Berry’s landscape and gardens.
 Tim also gave SGHS members a private tour of the Martha Berry Museum.
 That evening SGHS members were treated to a complimentary dinner at the home and garden of the President of the Rome Federation of Garden Clubs.
 The next day The Garden Club of Georgia hosted a fundraising luncheon and lecture at Ford Hall on the Berry College campus, featuring garden designer Tara Dillard.
 SGHS members were invited to attend this event as well.
 The evening with Tim Brown was complimentary, while the fundraising event the next day cost $40, payable to The Garden Club of Georgia, proceeds of which went directly to their Historic Landscape Preservation Grant Fund.

 Alabama members of the SGHS were invited this fall, along with surrounding states, to a private luncheon in the garden of SGHS member Cathy Adams, followed by a visit to the Birmingham Botanical Garden.
 Members from both Mississippi and Alabama attended the event.
 Along with a spectacular view of the Birmingham skyline, Cathy’s garden features borders of perennials and blooming shrubs.
 The group had lunch on the beautiful stone terrace of the Adams’ historic house overlooking the city.
 The day culminated with a trip to the Birmingham Botanical Garden for their show “Antiques at the Garden 2017.”